Research

 The Manager Exodus: Why 40% of Your Frontline Leaders Are Considering Leaving — and Why That Kills Your AI Strategy Before It Starts

 Every AI transformation playbook ends at the same place: the frontline manager.
-The manager coaches the team through anxiety, translates AI tools into workflows

 March 2026